batiste/sprite.js/doc/source/index.rst

     :param Layer layer: the layer object.
     :param object options: options.

-    Create a Sprite object, see the Sprite section.
+    Create a Sprite object, see :ref:`the Sprite section <sprite>`.

-.. js:class:: Scene.Ticker(tickDuration, paint)
+.. js:class:: Scene.Ticker(paint, options)

-    :param number tickDuration: duration in milliseconds of each game tick.
     :param function paint: Get's called at every game tick.
+    :param object options: The possible options, see :ref:`the Ticker section <ticker>`.

     Create a Ticker object for this scene or reset the previous one.